kondratevakate/kondratevakate.github.io/_pages/about.md

 ### Hi there 👋

-- 🔭 I'm currently finishing PhD at Skoltech and I research computer vision in medical imaging.
-Check me out [LinkedIn](https://www.linkedin.com/in/kondratevakate/) profile for more.
-I also have medical background, and finished radiology courses and have experience in deploing ML models.
+- 🔭 I do computer vision for medical imaging and currently finishing PhD at [Skoltech](https://skoltech.ru/).
+Check out my [website](https://kondratevakate.github.io) and [LinkedIn](https://www.linkedin.com/in/kondratevakate/) profile for more.

-- 💬 Ask me about *brain MRI data*
+- 💬 Ask me about *brain MRI data*.
+I'd like to talk about ^^

 - 👯 I'm looking to collaborate on projects involving **domain adaptation** for medical imaging and **interpratable models**.
 Check out my [arxiv](https://arxiv.org/search/eess?searchtype=author&query=Kondrateva%2C+E) for our lastest work on medical segmentation and MRI data preprocessing.

-- 📫 How to reach me: email is fine, for quick reply write in telegram @katushka2ushka
+- 📫 How to reach me: email `kondratevakate` `at` `gmail.com` is fine, for quick reply write in telegram [@katushka2ushka](https://www.t.me/katushka2ushka)